LITERACY STATISTICS: IMPROVE READING

 WHAT GOOD IS THE CORE CURRICULUM IF KIDS CAN'T READ?

 IEPs & National Statistics.
-As part of the "no child left behind" initiative in the 90’s, the federal government mandated that every student who qualified for an Individual Education Plan (“IEP”),had a right by law to receive certain interventions, accommodations, and other individualized services that every county is then required to fund.
+Every student who qualified for an Individual Education Plan (“IEP”), had a right by law to receive certain interventions, accommodations, and other individualized services that every county is then required to fund.
 Federal guidelines were established for a student to qualify for an IEP, which were further supplemented in each state, with additional state guidelines.
 Although it varies state by state, the cost for one student in an IEP is about $15,000 per year.
 On a national average, 13% of all students are in IEPs, which results in over $100 billion dollars spent annually in the U.S. on IEPs.
 Of the students who have been approved for IEPs, approximately 75% of them have problems with reading.
 It is universally recognized by educators that reading problems are the single largest issue by far that have a negative impact on the process of learning.
 We have talked with many teachers and the consensus is consistent; 1 in 4 students have a reading problem in the U.S. and those we talked with relayed that all the teachers already know who these 1 out of 4 students are.

 The vocabulary of children from the poorest backgrounds lags more than a year behind that of their classmates from richer homes by the time they start school.
 Educational inequality starts young and leaves children from the most disadvantaged homes struggling to keep up throughout their school years.
 The poorest children face multiple challenges, being less likely to be born to well-educated parents.
 Good parenting can triumph, with families able to limit the effects of poverty by, for example, reading to their children daily.
 Government hould provide 25 hours a week of education to the 15% most disadvantaged families.